How to Begin: Writing When the Story Still Hurts

 Just Begin

-So if you’re standing at the edge of your story, unsure how to begin…
+So if you are standing at the edge of your story, unsure how to begin, start with one line.

 Continue the Conversation